St. Louis area police arrest at least 17 during weekend of protests

 | FERGUSON Mo.

 FERGUSON Mo.
-Riot-gear clad police arrested at least 17 people on Sunday after they refused orders to disperse from a spontaneous sit-in outside a convenience store in St. Louis during a weekend of otherwise peaceful protests against police violence.
+Hundreds of civil rights activists and protesters applauded speakers, preachers and poets on Sunday in a an arena in St. Louis, Missouri, capping a weekend of protests against police violence that included 17 arrests earlier in the day.

-Thousands of people are staging protest marches, vigils and other demonstrations in the St. Louis area this weekend, calling for the arrest of a white police officer who shot dead an unarmed black teenager in August.
+Thousands of people staged protest marches, vigils and other demonstrations in the St. Louis area, calling for the arrest of a white police officer who shot dead an unarmed black teenager in August, with more protests scheduled for Monday.

-Another fatal shooting of an African-American teenager by an off-duty cop last Wednesday has further inflamed tensions.
-Sunday's arrests were in the same neighbourhood where Wednesday's shooting occurred.

-St. Louis police spokeswoman Schron Jackson said 17 people had been arrested for unlawful assembly early on Sunday at the parking lot of the QuikTrip convenience store.

-Mervyn Marcano, who is handling media relations for a group that provides jail support for protesters, said at least 19 people had been arrested.
+Weeks of protests intensified this week after another black teen was shot dead by an off-duty policeman in the city.

+Seventeen protesters were arrested early on Sunday at a spontaneous sit-in at the entrance to a convenience store in the Shaw neighborhood where Vonderrit Myers Jr, 18, was killed.
+Police said he had fired on security officers.

+Activist and intellectual Cornel West told the crowd he had not come to make a speech, but to participate in civil disobedience planned for Monday.

+"I came here to go to jail," he said.
+Protest leaders did not say what type of civil disobedience had been planned.

+Witnesses transmitting live video from the small overnight protest in Shaw, a neighborhood of St. Louis, showed a few dozen people sitting on the ground outside the convenience store and said some people were hit with pepper spray and what appeared to have been tear gas.

+Police said they used pepper spray and not tear gas.
 St. Louis Police Chief Sam Dotson tweeted during the protest that protesters were throwing rocks at the police.
 But the protesters tweeted that they had not thrown anything.

-Witnesses transmitting live video from the small overnight protest in Shaw, a neighbourhood of St. Louis, showed a few dozen people sitting on the ground outside the convenience store and said some people were hit with pepper spray and what appeared to have been tear gas, though that could not be confirmed.

-Last Wednesday, an off-duty white officer working for a security firm shot dead 18-year-old Vonderrit Myers Jr. in the Shaw neighbourhood in what police described as a firefight.

-There were no reports of arrests at protest rallies on Saturday that drew thousands of people.
-The police have largely adopted a non-confrontational stance and protest organizers work to maintain order and a non-violent approach.

 INSULTS

 Lesley McSpadden, who has criticized Ferguson police, has only rarely participated in protests.
-She eventually left the group, which grew to over 1,000 people and moved on to Ferguson police headquarters.
+She eventually left the group, which grew to more than 1,000 people and moved on to Ferguson police headquarters.

 At the culmination of the Ferguson march on Saturday night, protesters shouted insults at a line of police in helmets and shields, with some demonstrators wearing bandanas or scarves over their faces.
 But there were no arrests or violence, a police spokesman said.